Making monoclonal antibodies

 By the time that Milstein and Köhler began their collaboration, a number of scientists had begun to devise ways to make antibodies with known specificity to a particular antigen.

 Similarly, by the late 1960s, at the National Institute of Medical Research in Mill Hill, London, Brigitte Askonas an Austrian-Canadian biochemist, and two British immunologists Alan Williamson and Brian Williams discovered a means of cloning B cells which produce single antibodies with known specificity.
 They did this as part of an investigation into the process underlying B cell formation and antibody diversity.
 Their technique involved the use of spleen cells from mice immunised with haptenated carrier antigens.
-The team published their work in A. R. Williamson, and B. E. G. Wright, 'Selection of a Single Antibody-Forming Cell Clone and its Propagation in Syngeneic Mice', Proceedings of the National Academy of Sciences.
-USA, 67 ( 1970 ), 1398.
+The team published their work in B. A. Askonas, A. R Williamson, B. E. G. Wright, 'Selection of a single antibody-forming cell clone and its propagation in syngeneic mice', Proceedings US National Academy of Sciences, 67/3 (1970), 1398-1403.
 The method, however, had a major drawback, the antibodies cells they produced only survived a very short time.

 More well-known than the Texan and Mill Hill work was a technique devised by the immunologist Norman Klinman.
 Based at the University of Pennsylvania and attached to the Wistar Institute, Klinman found a way of isolating single B lymphocytes which secreted a single type of antibody.
 Klinman's method required a number of steps.
 The first involved irradiating a mouse to destroy the antibody-producing capability in its spleen and then injecting it with new antibody-producing cells, some of which resided in the spleen.
 After this the mouse's spleen was cut into cubes and individually grown using tissue culture techniques.
 Antigen was then added to the cultures.
 If an antibody-producing cell was present within a given fragment, it would produce antibodies specific to that antigen.
 Called 'monofocal antibodies', these antibodies could then be isolated from the culture medium and used for experiments.